tcltk/tcl/doc/markdown/Encoding3.md

 [dstLen]{.carg .in type="Tcl_Size"}
 : The maximum length of the output buffer *dst* in bytes.

-[\*srcReadPtr]{.carg .out type="int"}
+[\*srcReadPtr]{.carg .out type="Tcl_Size"}
-: Filled with the number of bytes from *src* that were actually converted.
-This may be less than the original source length if there was a problem converting some source characters.
+: Filled with the number of bytes from *src* that were converted.
 May be NULL.

-[\*dstWrotePtr]{.carg .out type="int"}
+[\*srcReadIntPtr]{.carg .out type="int"}
-: Filled with the number of bytes that were actually stored in the output buffer as a result of the conversion.
+: Filled with the number of bytes from *src* that were converted.
 May be NULL.

+[\*dstWrotePtr]{.carg .out type="Tcl_Size"}
+: Filled with the number of bytes that were stored in the output buffer as a result of the conversion.
+May be NULL.

+[\*dstWroteIntPtr]{.carg .out type="int"}
+: Filled with the number of bytes that were stored in the output buffer as a result of the conversion.
+May be NULL.

+[\*dstCharsPtr]{.carg .out type="Tcl_Size"}
+: Filled with the number of characters that correspond to the number of bytes stored in the output buffer.
+May be NULL.

-[\*dstCharsPtr]{.carg .out type="int"}
+[\*dstCharsIntPtr]{.carg .out type="int"}
 : Filled with the number of characters that correspond to the number of bytes stored in the output buffer.
 May be NULL.

 [\*errorIdxPtr]{.carg .out type="Tcl_Size"}
 : Filled with the index of the byte or character that caused the encoding transform to fail.
 May be NULL.